menu

 verification[otp]

 This parameter is simple.
 It's the actual value of the OTP that the user is sending for a successful login.
-So by now, I guess you know what our attack parameter is!
+So, by now, I guess you know our attack parameter!

 verification[nonce]

-This is a parameter that is substituted with a UUID-4 like value while the OTP request endpoint is triggered.
-To be honest, I never really understood the real function of this parameter, but I feel like this is to mitigate things like reply attacks.
+This parameter is substituted with a UUID-4-like value while the OTP request endpoint is triggered.
+To be honest, I never really understood its real function, but I think it mitigates things like reply attacks.

 verification[method]

-If you look at the parameter value, it's set to "OTP".
-It simply means the method of verifying the user is an OTP sent to the user's entered phone number.
+The parameter value is set to "OTP."
+This simply means that the method of verifying the user is an OTP sent to the user's entered phone number.

 verification[phone]

-This is the phone number to which the OTP is sent to.
-Normally this is the user's phone number where they want the OTP to be sent.
+This is the phone number to which the OTP is sent.
+Normally, this is the user's phone number where they want the OTP sent.

 nonce

-Again this didn't make much sense to me, but I feel like this is again something used to mitigate things like request replay attacks.
+Again, this didn't make much sense to me, but I feel like this is something used to mitigate things like request replay attacks.
 Even though I could replay the entire request repeatedly with the same nonce 😂.

 Let's finally dive into this PKCE thing.
-Once again, this stands for Proof Key Code Exchange.
-It's basically a security extension that enables the authorization server to verify whether the client who is swapping/exchanging the code is the same as the one who actually requested it.
-Now without complicating it further, I will explain it practically.
+Once again, PKCE stands for Proof Key Code Exchange.
+It's a security extension that enables the authorization server to verify whether the client swapping/exchanging the code is the same as the one who actually requested it.
+Now, without complicating it further, I will explain it practically.

 Let's look at how to create a PKCE and code challenge.
-The below script does exactly what is just mentioned.
+The script below does exactly what is mentioned.

 Once this output is generated, the value of the code challenge is then sent in the request, as you might have seen in the above section.
 It looks something like this.